YasirNawaz-Codez/RAD/README.md

-This is a new React Native project, bootstrapped using [@react-native-community/cli](https://github.com/react-native-community/cli).
+This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

-## Getting Started
+# Getting Started

-**Note:** Make sure that the Python files are in a separate folder since they are for the backend/API code.
+>**Note**: Make sure that the python files are in a different folder and the rest is in a different folder since that is the backend/api code.

-**Note:** Ensure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions up to the "Creating a new application" step before proceeding.
+>**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

-### Step 1: Start the Metro Server
+## Step 1: Start the Metro Server

-First, you will need to start Metro, the JavaScript bundler that ships with React Native.
+First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.

-To start Metro, run the following command from the root of your React Native project:
+To start Metro, run the following command from the _root_ of your React Native project:

 ```bash
 # using npm